 When an internal position opens, how do you determine the right employee for the job?
 In a toxic workplace, this choice might be made based on favoritism, an unethical and unfair practice either based on cronyism or nepotism.
 Jobs and promotions are not awarded based on who has the best profile but because applicants are close to the person in charge of making the decision.
 This harms relationships between team members, breeds frustration, and creates a negative atmosphere at work.

-👋 Start a free trial of the deskbird app to discover the benefits of workspace booking and hybrid scheduling for your flexible workforce!
+👋 Start a free trial of the deskbird app to discover the benefits of workspace booking and week planning for your flexible workforce!

 As an employer or a manager, you have certain expectations of your employees.
 But what about their expectations of you?
 This is not a one-way street.
 You cannot expect your workforce to be engaged, efficient, productive, devoted, loyal, etc. if you totally ignore their needs.
 To create a healthy work environment, you have to build a balanced relationship with your workers.
 This includes knowing what your employees’ expectations are and taking action to fulfil them.